mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==
+= 1.0.9 =
+* Added Minimum delay between requests to Settings Advanced Options
+* Added Minimum delay between requests to the same ip Settings Advanced Options
+* Fixed issue with some preimum plugins showing as Trusted in email when not Trusted
+* Added Wp-Config Page Viewer to Server Information
+* Added new German translations
+* Changed Max /Request Error Message to provide link to more information

 = 1.0.8 =
 * Added German translations
 * Added more information to the server information page